Adedamola99/EdSphere/README.md

 Feel free to provide your feedback or contribute to the development of EdSphere.

-Thank you for choosing [Your Application Name] for your educational journey.
+Thank you for choosing EdSphere for your educational journey.

 -----------